See, Plan, Cut: MPC-Based Autonomous Volumetric Robotic Laser Surgery with OCT Guidance: Methods

 \subsection{Laser Tissue Interaction Model}

 To generate a tissue ablation plan, the tissue's response to varied geometry and energy distribution of laser-induced ablation craters is needed.
 We model single-point tissue resection using a two-dimensional Gaussian beam model \cite{ross2018optimized,wang2024sampling} and a steady-state ablation formulation \cite{vogel2003mechanisms}.
-This enables us to estimate interpretable tissue parameters, such as tissue density and enthalpy, as a function of incident energy, resulting in the prediction of the ablated tissue crater.
+This enables us to estimate interpretable tissue parameters, such as tissue density and enthalpy, allowing us to predict ablation craters.

 \paragraph*{Gaussian profile estimation and interpretation}